patlewig/ncc_cats/README.md

 ==============================

 A python package that codifies the current EPA New Chemicals Categories (NCC).
 These are a set of 56 chemical categories that EPA uses within its assessments under the New Chemicals Program assessment.
 More information about these categories can be found here (https://www.epa.gov/reviewing-new-chemicals-under-toxic-substances-control-act-tsca/chemical-categories-used-review-new).
 The package herein allows for chemicals is be assigned in accordance with the NCC based on their chemical structure and selected physicochemical parameters.
-The NCC implemented herein used the NCC profiler from the OECD QSAR Toolbox v4.6 as a foundation.
+The NCC implemented herein adapted the NCC profiler from the OECD QSAR Toolbox v4.6 and extended it.

 Install locally by using `pip install -e .` when in the root directory.